apiman/apiman/manager/ui/war/README.md

 `gulp`

 The above script will also monitor for changes, and will rebuild the app accordingly.
 To see exactly which files are monitored, check the `watch` task in the Gulpfile, located in `/apiman/manager/ui/war/gulpfile.js`.

+#### Contributing

+We gladly accept PRs and always appreciate it when community members want to contribute.
+We use JIRA to track issues [here](https://issues.jboss.org/projects/APIMAN).

+If you'll be adding a new package to `package.json`, please note that we use a shrinkwrap file located at `./npm-shrinkwrap.json`.
+Add the package name and version to `package.json` using the exact version (i.e. `1.2.3` instead of `~1.2.3` or `^1.2.3`).
+You'll then need to rewrite the shrinkwrap file with `$ npm shrinkwrap` and commit the changes for **both** files.